-- Students residing with parents who are seeking or receiving Section 8 assistance - Students who are enrolled in an educational institution that does not meet the 1965 HEA definition of institution of higher education - Students who are over 23 AND have at least one dependent child, as defined in section 3-II.E - Students who are receiving financial assistance through a governmental program not authorized under the 1965 HEA.
+- Students residing with parents who are seeking or receiving Section 8 assistance - Students who are enrolled in an educational institution that does not meet the 1965 HEA definition of institution of higher education - Students who are Head, Spouse or Co-Head and over age 23 AND have at least one dependent child, as defined in section 3-II.E - Students who are receiving financial assistance through a governmental program not authorized under the 1965 HEA. - Any income excluded under Section 579B of Higher Education Act (HEA) - Student financial assistance for tuition, books, and supplies (including supplies and equipment to support students with learning disabilities or other disabilities), room and board, and other fees required and charged to a student by an institution of higher education. - For a student who is not the head of household or spouse, the reasonable and actual costs of housing while attending the institution of higher education and not residing in an assisted unit.

-6-I.M.
+• 6-I.M.
 ADDITIONAL EXCLUSIONS FROM ANNUAL INCOME